OpenSourceAP/CrossSection/README.md

 But if you want signals that use IBES, 13F, OptionMetrics, FRED, or a handful of other random signals, you'll want to do the following:

 * For IBES, 13F, OptionMetrics, and bid-ask-spread signals: Run `Signals/Code/PrepScripts/master.sh` on the WRDS Cloud, and download the output to `Signals/Data/Prep/`.
 See `master.sh` for more details.   <ins>The most important part of this optional setup is the construction of `iclink.csv`</ins>, which allows for merging of IBES and CRSP data.
-The code here relies heavily on code by Luis Palacios, Rabih Moussawi, Denys Glushkov, Stacey Jacobsen, Craig Holden, and Mihail Velikov.
+The code here relies heavily on code by Luis Palacios, Rabih Moussawi, Denys Glushkov, Stacey Jacobsen, Craig Holden, Mihail Velikov, Shane Corwin, and Paul Schultz.

 * For signals that use the VIX, inflation, or broker-dealer leverage, you will need to [request an API key from FRED](https://research.stlouisfed.org/docs/api/api_key.html).
 Before you run the download scripts, save your API key in Stata (either via the context menu or via `set fredkey`).
 See [this Stata blog entry]( https://blog.stata.com/2017/08/08/importing-data-with-import-fred/) for more details.

-* For signals that use patent citations, BEA input-output tables, or Compustat customer data, you will need to point `master.do` to your R installation, by setting `RSCRIPT_PATH` to the path of `Rscript.exe`.
+* For signals that use patent citations, BEA input-output tables, or Compustat customer data, the code uses Stata to call R scripts, and thus this may need some setup.
+If you're on a Windows machine, you will need to point `master.do` to your R installation, by setting `RSCRIPT_PATH` to the path of `Rscript.exe`.
+If you're on linux, you will need to just make sure that the `rscript` command is executable from the shell.

-* There is one placebo that is based on effective spreads from TAQ (BidAskTAQ).
-Hou and Lou (2016) find that this signal is insignificant in a multivariate regression, and consistent with this we find the long-short portfolio generates a t-stat of 0.4 in Hou and Lou's 1984-2012 sample.
-This is also consistent with the fact that BidAskSpread based on Corwin-Schultz doesn't predict returns well after the publication of Amihud and Mendelsohn (1986).
-* Anyway, you don't really need to produce this signal, but if you really want to, Chen and Velikov (2020) provide code [here](https://github.com/chenandrewy/hf-spreads-all).

 ### 2. Portfolios/Code/